saiga006/GenReal_CogRob/IsaacLab_internal_source/Readme.md

 Each dataset contains:
 - Low-dimensional observations (eef pose, joint positions, object pose, actions)
 - Camera images (if enabled)
-- Subtask signals for segmentation (move to fridge, grasp, move to microwave, place it inside microwave)
+- Subtask signals for task segmentation (move to fridge, grasp, move to microwave, place it inside microwave) used by isaac mimic to generate new datasets from 10 trials.

 See the scripts in `imitation_learning/isaaclab_mimic/` for annotation and generation details.